uzh/z-pool-tool/doc/ARCHITECTURE.md

 - The system should be adaptable to changing requirements and environments

 ### Data consistency & integrity
-- The number of duplicate participant records should be kept at a minimum with automated processes
+- The number of duplicate participant records within a pool should be kept at a minimum with automated processes

 ## Constraints
 This section describes the existing constraints for the project, the products and the people involved.